Thruvision Group (LON:THRU) Trading Down 9.3% – Here’s Why

-Thruvision Group plc (LON:THRU – Get Free Report)’s share price traded down 9.3% during mid-day trading on Tuesday .
+Thruvision Group plc (LON:THRU – Get Free Report) shares dropped 9.3% during trading on Tuesday .
 The stock traded as low as GBX 0.80 and last traded at GBX 0.93.
-11,000,506 shares traded hands during mid-day trading, an increase of 279% from the average session volume of 2,902,923 shares.
+Approximately 11,000,506 shares changed hands during trading, an increase of 279% from the average daily volume of 2,902,923 shares.
 The stock had previously closed at GBX 1.02.

 Thruvision Group Stock Down 9.3%

-Thruvision Group (LON:THRU – Get Free Report) last released its earnings results on Friday, September 19th.
-The company reported GBX (2.61) earnings per share for the quarter.
-Thruvision Group had a negative return on equity of 49.88% and a negative net margin of 60.91%.
-As a group, equities research analysts forecast that Thruvision Group plc will post -0.1 earnings per share for the current year.
+Thruvision Group (LON:THRU – Get Free Report) last issued its quarterly earnings results on Friday, September 19th.
+The company reported GBX (2.61) earnings per share (EPS) for the quarter.
+Thruvision Group had a negative net margin of 60.91% and a negative return on equity of 49.88%.
+On average, equities research analysts expect that Thruvision Group plc will post -0.1 earnings per share for the current year.

 Thruvision Group Company Profile